paulsinclair51/briteTest/README.md

 LiteTest is a lightweight C/C++ testing framework built around a simple execution model:
 1. You write C test expressions (that typically invoke functions) for each test and wrap each of these expressions with the `LT_TEST` macro in a test group function.
-2. You wrap each test grouo function name with the `LT_GROUP` macro in the orchestrator.
+2. You wrap each test group function name with the `LT_GROUP` macro in the orchestrator.
 3. The orchestrator (`main`) function runs the test group functions and reports results.

 The LiteTest API and framework files: